jlarsson/tfds-malaria/README.md

     - investigate model designs using k-fold cross validation
     - showcase model performance
 - Preprocessors
-    - if images needs conversion to be accepted by the model
+    - conversion of images in "natural" format (jpg, png etc), to the formats required by the models
 - Prediction
     - a predictor (or multiple) that normalizes input images and classifies using a pretrained model